r57zone/DualShock4-emulator/README.md

 ------------ | -------------
 Uncharted 3: Drake’s Deception (2011) | The "Share" button (F12) duplicates pressing the left side of the touchpad.

+Touchpad swipes are not yet supported, you will not be able to play games like: Until Dawn.

 ## Gyroscope
 Gyro emulation is not supported.